poojahooda22/animated-gradient/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/)

 ## Expanding the ESLint configurati
-If you are developing a product export def
+If you are developing a produc export def